HughP/MLKA/README.md

  * A corpus of text encoded in UTF-16 or UTF-8 in any language
  * A user slected choice between a physical keyboard layout of ANSI, ISO, or JIS The application providing the best fit solution needs to be able to suggest a better layout, inclusive of `alt` states and `deadkey` options.
 3. Assess and analyse real user feedback.
-That is measure the impacts of keyboards on users.
-(Speed of typing, speed of keyboard acquisition, error rate, and results such as language choice when typing.
+That is, measure the impacts of keyboards on users.
+Speed of typing, speed of keyboard acquisition, error rate, and results such as language choice when typing.

 ####About
 This gihub repository contains scripts, discussion and overview of keyboards and keyboard layout solutions, formulas and data used in papers, presentations (papers presented), authored or co-authored by Hugh Paterson III on the topic of User Experience in text input form minority languages.
 This is part of an investigation which is a component of Hugh's Masters in Linguistics.